Choiseul pigeon: Last sightings

 In January 1904 six specimens and an egg were collected by Albert Stewart Meek, a bird collector for Lord Walter Rothschild, near Choiseul Bay on Choiseul.
 Several local boys told Meek that the pigeon was also present on the nearby islands of Santa Isabel and Malaita.
 Though Meek did not travel to these islands, he did search for the Choiseul pigeon on the adjacent Bougainville Island, but did not find any evidence of its presence.
 No other specimens were ever collected or seen by Western scientists.

-The Choiseul pigeon was not searched for again until briefly in 1927 and again in October 1929, when five veteran collectors belonging to the Whitney South Seas Expedition dedicated three months to searching for the pigeon in multiple locations across Choiseul without success.
+The Choiseul pigeon was not searched for again until briefly in 1927 and again in October 1929, when five veteran collectors belonging to the Whitney South Sea Expedition dedicated three months to searching for the pigeon in multiple locations across Choiseul without success.
 The indigenous people interviewed by this expedition largely believed that the pigeon was extinct in 1929.
 The last reported indigenous sighting was sometime in the early 1940s near Sasamungga by the Kolombangara River, although this sighting was never confirmed.
 Searches of the small, cat-free islands of Rob Roy Island and Wagina off Choiseul's southeast coast and Choiseul's forested coastal swampland in the 1960s by British ornithologist Shane A. Parker did not discover any signs of the pigeon.
 American scientist Jared Diamond searched for the bird in 1974 without success.